Isaac ROS AprilTag

 https://media.githubusercontent.com/media/NVIDIA-ISAAC-ROS/.github/main/resources/isaac_ros_docs/repositories_and_packages/isaac_ros_apriltag/isaac_ros_apriltag_nodegraph.png/

 A common graph of nodes connects from an input camera through rectify and resize to AprilTag.
 Rectify warps the input camera image into a rectified, undistorted output image; this node may not be necessary if the camera driver provides rectified camera images.
 Resize is often used to downscale higher resolution cameras into the desired resolution for AprilTags if needed.
 The input resolution to AprilTag is selected by the required detection distance for the application, as a minimum number of pixels are required to perform an AprilTag detection and classification.
 For example, an 8mp input image of 3840×2160 may be much larger than necessary and a 4:1 downscale to 1920x1080 could make more efficient use of compute resources and satisfy the required detection distance of the application.
-Each of the green nodes in the above diagram is GPU accelerated, allowing for a high-performance compute graph from Argus Camera to ApriTag.
-For USB and Ethernet cameras, the graph is accelerated from Rectify through AprilTag
+Each of the green nodes in the above diagram is NVIDIA accelerated, allowing for a high-performance compute graph from Argus Camera to ApriTag.
+For USB and Ethernet cameras, the graph is accelerated from Rectify through AprilTag detection.

 https://media.githubusercontent.com/media/NVIDIA-ISAAC-ROS/.github/main/resources/isaac_ros_docs/repositories_and_packages/isaac_ros_apriltag/apriltagdetection_message_illustration.png/